sapir2239/Covid19-Project/README.md

 This project is separated to 2 parts:
 - Frontend written by Reactjs, HTML, CSS
-- Backend written by Django
+- Backend written by Redux, Django & Postgres

 ## Prerequisites